Giant Dog Breeds

 Steady, protective, calm, independent

-Cão de Gado Transmontano
+giant Cão de Gado Transmontano

 From Portugal